 The idea of nonparametric Bayesian learning is to use the stochastic processes to replace the traditional fixed-dimensional probability distributions, such as Multinomial, Poisson, and Dirichlet.
-In order to avoid the limitation associated with fixed dimensions, Multinomial Process (MP), Poisson Process (PP) [8] and Dirichlet Process (DP) [22] are used to replace former distributions because of their infinite properties.
+In order to avoid the limitation associated with fixed dimensions, Multinomial Process (MP), Poisson Process (PP) [17] and Dirichlet Process (DP) [18] are used to replace former distributions because of their infinite properties.

 The merit of these stochastic processes is that they let the data to determine the number of factors (in text mining task, topics).
 DP is a good alternative for the models with Dirichlet distribution as the prior.
-Many probabilistic models with fixed dimensions have been extended to the infinite ones by the help of stochastic processes: Gaussian Mixture Model (GMM) is extended to Infinite Gaussian Mixture Model (IGMM) [16] using DP; Hidden Markov Model is extended with infinite number of hidden states using Hierarchial Dirichlet Process [23, 7].
-Through the posterior inference (i.e., Markov chain Monte Carlo (MCMC) [11]), the number of the mixtures can be inferred.
-Other popular processes include beta process, gamma process, poisson process, multinomial process, negative binomial process (NBP) [27, 3] have also been used in the machine learning communities recently.
+Many probabilistic models with fixed dimensions have been extended to the infinite ones by the help of stochastic processes: Gaussian Mixture Model (GMM) is extended to Infinite Gaussian Mixture Model (IGMM) [19] using DP; Hidden Markov Model is extended with infinite number of hidden states using Hierarchial Dirichlet Process (HDP) [20].
+Although HDP can model the data with three or more levels, it cannot be directly adopted for our authordocument-word modeling.
+The reason is that there is a mixing relations between authors and documents which cannot be modeled by HDP.
+Similarly, Partially Labeled Topic Models (PLTM) [21] also cannot be adopted for our problem.
+Through the posterior inference (i.e., Markov chain Monte Carlo (M-CMC) [22]), the number of the mixtures can be inferred.
+Other popular processes include beta process, gamma process, poisson process, multinomial process, negative binomial process (NBP) [11], [23] have also been used in the machine learning communities recently.

-To summarize, nonparametric Bayesian learning [4] has been successfully used to extend many finite models and applied to many real-world applications.
+To summarize, nonparametric Bayesian learning [24] has been successfully used to extend many finite models and applied to many real-world applications.
 However, to the best of our knowledge, there has not been any works proposed to use NBP for author topic modelling.
 This paper addresses this shortcoming by proposing a mixed gamma negative binomial process to extend the finite author topic model to the infinite one.

-3. PRELIMINARY KNOWLEDGE
+III.
+PRELIMINARY KNOWLEDGE

-This section briefly introduces the related models which will be used in the rest of sections.
+This section briefly introduces the related models and concepts which will be used in the rest of sections.

-3.1 Author Topic Model
+A. Author Topic Model

-The Author Topic Model [18, 20, 17] aims to learn the hidden topics from the papers and more importantly learn the authors' interests on these topics.
-Based on the classical LDA [2], a set of new variables are introduced to indicate the authors' interests.
-The graphical representation of the model is shown in Fig. 1, and the generative procedure is as follows,
+The Author Topic Model [4], [5], [9] aims to learn the hidden topics from the papers and more importantly learn the authors' interests on these topics.
+Based on the classical LDA [12], a set of new variables are introduced to indicate the authors' interests.
+The generative procedure is as follows,